Ask AI

 1. Match My Style: This is a feature inside of Story Bible that analyzes an authors work and produces a Style prompt in order to help the AI more faithfully replicate the user's writing style.

 1. Model: In AI terminology, a model refers to a trained AI system that can process input data (like text) and generate output based on its training.
-Examples may include GPT-4, Claude 3, Gemini Pro, and more.
+Examples may include GPT-5, Claude 4.5, Gemini 3 Pro, and more.
 Different models work behind the scenes of Sudowrite, but are also available to select explicitly when building Plugins.

-1. Prose: This generally references the written text in your Sudowrite document, but depending on the usage it may be an explicit reference to the “prose” output by Chapter Generator or the Write button.
+1. Prose: This generally references the written text in your Sudowrite document, but depending on the usage it may be an explicit reference to the “prose” output by Sudowrite’s Draft tool or the Write button.

 1. Project: In Sudowrite, a Project refer to a discrete writing project—often a single novel or story—that is represented by a Project card on Sudowrite’s homepage.
 Projects may contain many documents, but each Project only has a single Canvas and Story Bible.

-1. Project Cards: Visual representations of projects within Sudowrite, providing quick access to different writing projects and their details.
+1. Project Cards: Visual representations of projects within Sudowrite, providing at-a-glance access to a project’s word count and last edit date, as well as one-click access to the documents within.

 1. Prompt: A text input given to an AI or software tool to generate specific output or perform an action, often used in creative writing to inspire or guide the AI's output.

-1. Prose Mode: This is a Sudowrite-specific term for the AI selected for a task (in either the Write button or the Chapter Generator).
-It includes Best Prose, Fastest, Most Accurate, Balanced, and experimental AI models (which have not yet been broadly adopted by Sudowrite) as well.
+1. Prose Mode: This is a Sudowrite-specific term for the AI selected for a task (in either the Write settings or the Draft tool).
+It includes Muse, Excellent, Basic, and experimental AI models (which have not been as extensively tested or optimized) as well.

-1. Series: This is a reference to someone’s sequential works, often novels, that exist within the same universe.
+1. Series / Series Folder: This is a reference to someone’s sequential works, often novels, that exist within the same universe.
+Meanwhile, a Series Folder is something that can be created in Sudowrite to share certain Story Bible elements that are typically siloed (like Characters and Worldbuilding) between different projects.

 1. Token: In artificial intelligence, a token is a measurement of text processed and/or generated by AI.
-You won’t see or tokens measurements or numbers on Sudowrite, but they’re to be aware of in the event people are discussing “context limits” for model (as in Plugin building).
+A token is on average about 3/4 of a word.
+You won’t typically see tokens referenced on Sudowrite, but they do exist under the hood—and when people are discussing “context limits” for model (as in Plugin building), that’s what they’re referring to.

 1. Write Settings: This is an option available in the dropdown next to the Write button, which allows you to define how that button works.
 You can select creativity, the number of cards, card length, and even the Prose Mode.